Catherine Miller Mitchell

 7th June 1822 - 12th March 1893

 Lochend Mansion House Jack McKenzie (1899)

-This photograph & the one succeeding the poem are of the same structure - Lochend Mansion House One wing (west) remained after the great fire of 1859 and this is it.
+This photograph and the one following the poem are of the same structure - Lochend Mansion House One wing (west) remained after the great fire of 1859 and this is it.
 This copy is taken from Lochend Gardens & the successor from near the base of the prominence near the new roadway to the quite aptly named Baillie Court.
 All that remains today of what was the billiard room of the edifice built by Smith in 1684 for Sir John Sinclair & recast by William Burn in the late 1820s, is an ivy covered lone ruin on the side of Kellie Road.
 This former wing of Lochend House was utilised over a number of years in late Victorian times as a house of worship for farm workers and locals alike and there is oral & photographic evidence of ladies & gentlemen, in their Sunday best, using this "chapel."

-Lochend House (photo by Thos.
+Lochend House Photo by Thos.
 Taylor Bisset c1905, courtesy R Bisset)

 The remains of Lochend House after the fire of 1859.
 The two gentlemen are a friend, on the left, and a brother, on the right, of postman-cum-photographer T.T.
 Bisset.
 There is a story involving these two men that they entered the building and found a rocking-horse and had a go on it.
 More importantly they found a half-a-crown piece.
 Their joy, however, was short-lived as soon after they were charged with malicious mischief - and guess what they were fined?

 Incidentally inscribed on the back of the original photograph by T.T.
 Bisset is "The Burnt Hoose".
 Also it would appear that the last vestiges, now remaining, of the ruin are the central portion of the west wing.